The Dog Section is one of

 female, as long as they have a brilliant nose for the job!

-candidates in obedience, teamwork,
+Successful candidates are trained in obedience, teamwork,

-than the human version!
+times more sensitive than the human version.
 The explosives dogs

 are also taught to bark and retreat when they identify suspect

 devices, allowing human experts to step in.

 The dog handlers are permanently

-paired up with at least one German shepherd and sometimes a
+paired up with at least one German Shepherd and sometimes a

 specialist dog as well.
 The dogs first meet their handlers when